Department of Finance Code of Conduct

 Access to information and privacy

 The Access to Information Act gives every Canadian citizen, permanent resident, individual or corporation present in Canada the right to request access to records that are under the control of federal government institutions regardless of their format.
 It also contains exemptive provisions which may be used to protect certain types of information from disclosure.
-Of note is section 67.1 of the Act which makes it a criminal offence to intentionally destroy, mutilate, alter, conceal a record or to direct, propose, counsel or cause any person to do the same in order to prevent its access under the Act.
+Of note is section 67.1 of the Act which makes it a criminal offence to intentionally destroy, mutilate, alter or conceal a record or to direct, propose, counsel or cause any person to do the same in order to prevent its access under the Act.

-The Privacy Act protects the privacy of individuals with respect to their personal information and it governs the federal government’s collection, retention, use and disclosure of that information.
+The Privacy Act protects the privacy of individuals with respect to their personal information and it governs the federal government's collection, retention, use and disclosure of that information.
 The Act also provides individuals (including those in Canada who are not permanent residents or citizens) with a right of access to their personal information subject to the exemptive provisions that can be used to protect certain types of personal information from disclosure.
-Breaches of personal information are investigated internally and possibly by the Office of the Privacy Commissioner.
+Breaches of personal information are investigated internally and possibly by the Office of the Privacy Commissioner of Canada.

 Communication with the media